Sunday, June 5, 2011

 Lady's little adventure

-A RELAXED LADY AT THE DOG PARK.
+A RELAXED LADY AT THE DOG PARK

-got Lady in 2002, she got out of the yard on a fairly regular basis.
+WHEN WE FIRST got Lady in 2002, she got out of the yard on a fairly regular basis.
 Until today, it had been years since she'd gotten loose.

 This morning, I took our collie Scottie out in the yard, and I noticed that a gate to the backyard was open.
 I closed it, then made a thorough search of the house and yard.
 Lady was gone.